jxmot/github-graphql-snippets/README.md

 * **`/queries/user-repo-labels-all-usage.graphql`** : retrieves the labels from a repository and gets a count of pull requests and issues for each label.
 * **`/queries/user_verified-lifetime-data.graphql`** : retrieves the validated user's info.

+Pagination Examples:

+* **`/queries/user-verified-pagination-starred_repos.graphql`** : retrieves the validated user's list of starred repos where pagination can applied.

 ## Mutations

 *Mutations* are the means to create or update things via the V4 API.